Beyond Netflix: A look at what you get with new streamers

 Original shows: A “Game of Thrones” prequel called “House of the Dragon.” ‘’Raised by Wolves,” a sci-fi series directed by Ridley Scott.
 “Strange Adventures,” a DC Super Hero anthology series.

 Other shows and movies: HBO shows and movies, including theatrical releases that HBO licenses.
 Programs from the Warner Bros. studio, including “Friends,” ‘’The Big Bang Theory,” ‘’The Fresh Prince of Bel Air” and “Pretty Little Liars.”
+The animated comedy “South Park.”
 New CW shows “Batwoman” and “Riverdale” spinoff “Katy Keene” will also be available to stream after the season ends.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.